-The undersigned hereby appoints William G. Currie and Matthew J. Missad as Proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side, all the shares of Common Stock of Universal Forest Products, Inc. held of record by the undersigned on March 1, 2003 at the Annual Meeting of Shareholders to be held April 16, 2003, and at any adjournment thereof.
+The undersigned hereby appoints Peter F. Secchia and Matthew J. Missad as Proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of Common Stock of Universal Forest Products, Inc. held of record by the undersigned on March 1, 2004 at the Annual Meeting of Shareholders to be held April 21, 2004, and at any adjournment thereof.

-(CONTINUED AND TO BE SIGNED ON THE REVERSE SIDE)
+(TO BE SIGNED ON THE REVERSE SIDE)